-The Aviary Project – the main theme introduced
+The Aviary – the main theme introduced – Derek Hampson

-The inspiration for this project comes from Martin Heidegger’s The Essence of Truth (Continuum, 2002), a work that questions our understanding of the things we come across in our day to day lives, in terms of their “essence” and of their “truth.”
+The inspiration for The Aviary exhibition comes from reading Martin Heidegger’s The Essence of Truth (Continuum, 2002), a work that questions our understanding of the things we come across in our day to day lives, in terms of their “essence” and of their “truth.”

 Essence and Truth